John Maffey, 1st Baron Rugby: Representative to Ireland

 Maffey felt that "we can now talk to Eire on a cold, factual, horse-trading basis, knowing perfectly well that the cards are in our hands."
 He continued, "It must be admitted that, by ascribing Dominion status to Eire, we placed in unfriendly hands a power to weaken the conception and responsibilities of Dominion status.
 Eire has none of the attributes of a Dominion.
 She is a "Scotland " gone wrong, and we cannot afford to let her be completely divorced from the strategic and economic zone of England, Scotland and Wales."
 Turning to Northern Ireland, Maffey remarked, "Unhappily it is not possible for us to feel satisfied with the state of affairs in Northern Ireland.
 The Unionist Government are fighting an insidious enemy who is gaining upon them.
 Their ballot box is not safe over a period against the Catholic birth rate.
 The loyalty of the local garrison is not proof against the attractions of a lower income-tax rate in Eire.
 They are vulnerable to world criticism.
 The British Government cannot afford to ignore the pronouncement made in November 1944 by the Catholic Archbishop of Westminster, the Most Rev. Dr. Griffin, that there is religious persecution at the present day in Northern Ireland."

 In February 1947, Maffey was raised to the peerage as Baron Rugby, of Rugby in the County of Warwick.

 His portrait hangs in the National Portrait Gallery of the United Kingdom.
 Painted by Philip de László in 1923, it was the study for two official portraits, at Government House, Peshawar, and Christ Church, Oxford.

 Family

-Lord Rugby married Dorothy Gladys Huggins, daughter of Charles Lang Huggins, on 28 August 1907.
-They became the parents of three children: Alan, Henry, and Penelope.

-Their only daughter, Penelope, married the war hero and Tory MP Sir William Aitken and became a well-known socialite.
+On 28 August 1907, Maffey married Dorothy Gladys Huggins.
+They had three children: Alan, Henry, and Penelope.
+Alan succeeded his father as Baron Rugby.
+Penelope married the war hero and Tory MP Sir William Aitken, and became a well-known socialite.
 She was the mother of the former Conservative politician Jonathan Aitken and the actress Maria Aitken.
-Her grandchildren are the actor Jack Davenport, the artiste and environmentalist Alexandra Aitken (also known as Uttrang Kaur Khalsa), Victoria Aitken, and William Aitken.

-Lord Rugby died in April 1969, aged 91.
-He was succeeded in the barony by his eldest son Alan Loader Maffey, 2nd Baron Rugby.
+Her grandchildren include actor Jack Davenport.

+Lord Rugby died at his home on 8 Flixton Road, Bungay, on 20 April 1969 at the age of 91.